 Collaboration with the two other UN agencies based in Rome – the Food and Agriculture Organization of the United Nations (FAO) and International Fund for Agricultural Development (IFAD) - lies at the centre of the World Food Programme (WFP)'s work.

 WFP, FAO and IFAD share a common vision of promoting world food security through the twin-track approach of alleviating hunger with food assistance, nutrition support measures and social protection instruments; and eliminating the root causes of hunger and poverty.

-Drawing on each agency’s specific mandate and expertize, collaboration follows a four pillar framework:
+Drawing on each agency’s specific mandate and expertise, collaboration follows a four-pillar framework:

 - policy advice, knowledge and monitoring;